mattiasegly/docker-dehydrated/README.md

 # docker-rpi-dehydrated
 Raspberry Pi Docker Container for Let's Encrypt certificates<BR>
 The container tries to ease certificate management.
-It uses dehydrated to request new wildcard certs, a Loopia hook to update public DNS TXT records (havent figured out how to make it work yet), and also create a cert bundle that can be used by HAProxy.<BR>
+It uses dehydrated to request new wildcard certs, and a Loopia hook to update public DNS TXT records (havent figured out how to make it work yet).<BR>
 This is work in progress, that's why it has to be run in an interactive terminal.

 Run with:<BR>